-If erected properly, chain link can be a solid, cheap way of fencing off a garden but it does rely on the preparatory work.
+If installed properly, a chain link fence can be a solid, cheap way of fencing off a garden but it does rely on the preparatory work.
 The chain link itself is literally hung onto straining wires.

-Chain link is heavy and if the straining wires are not taught, or the posts that hold the wire are not strong or stable enough, the chain link will sag and look dreadful as well as being totally useless for the job it is supposed to be doing.
+Chain link fencing is heavy and if the straining wires are not taught, or the posts that hold the wire are not strong or stable enough, the chain link will sag and look dreadful as well as being totally useless for the job it is supposed to be doing.